Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 Finally, porcelain veneers are stain-resistant.
 You can choose a particular shade to make any dark teeth appear whiter.

-4. Teeth Whitening
+3. Teeth Whitening

 A popular cosmetic dental procedure, teeth whitening helps to remove stains and discolouration by lightening the natural colour of your teeth.
 Whitening doesn’t completely change the colour of your teeth, but it can lighten your existing shade.

 However, by having a whiter, younger-looking smile, you could find your confidence and self-esteem naturally improve.
 You may notice that you smile more confidently after treatment.
 When you smile more, you produce endorphins, the feel-good chemicals.
-This, in turn, raises your mood and lowers stress levels.
+It, in turn, raises your mood and lowers stress levels.

-5. Orthodontics
+4. Orthodontics

 Your dentist may recommend orthodontic treatment if your teeth are crooked, protruding, or crowded.
-Crowded or crooked misalignment can mean that your teeth don’t meet properly when eating.
+Crowded or crooked misalignment can mean your teeth don’t meet properly when eating.
 You may find it difficult to keep your mouth and gums clean.
 There’s also a risk that your teeth could become damaged.

-Your dentist will probably fit you with orthodontic braces.
+Your dentist will fit you with orthodontic braces.
 These will correct any dental crowding and gradually straighten your teeth.
 Braces also encourage your front and back teeth to meet evenly, reducing any damage to prominent teeth.
 Orthodontics can enhance your appearance, including your smile.

 For children, it’s best to start orthodontic treatment around 12 years old after most adult teeth have come through.
-Adults can have treatment at any age although options are more limited.
+Adults can have treatment at any age, although options are more limited.

-6. Partial and Full Dentures
+5. Partial and Full Dentures

 What You Can Do